ajblane/analysisASM/README.md

 ```
 ### Usage:

-* Compile the exploit code with the pointer guard pass
+* Compile the sample code with the analysis pass

 Need to check where llvm-config is: